Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - log

+### Day 3: October 18, 2021

+**Today's Progress** Worked on solving Two Number Sum using pointers.

+**Thoughts:** Worked on time blocking my week, and nearly forgot about the challenge today.
+Translating this code form JS to Python was very difficult for me.

+**Link to work:** [coding-challenges] (https://github.com/Jason-Hargrove/coding-challenges.git)

 ### Day 2: October 17, 2021

 **Today's Progress** Worked on solving Two Number Sum with a hash table.